connectome-neuprint/CBLAST/README.md

 # todo

-* add example notebook for basic usage and how to debug clusters
 * metrics for outlier analysis
 * provide option to generate features without neuprint (from pre-generated connectivity and ROI data)